Italy's silkmakers spin a niche to revive dormant industry

 Zonta’s project received 127,000 euros in regional government funding, but the group is financing most of the work itself and looking for more support.

-The silkmakers also worry about the future of the government-owned agricultural research center in Padua, near Venice, where they work.
-The center may be moved as part of a country-wide reorganization of agricultural research aimed at improving efficiency.
+The silkmakers also worry about the future of the government-owned agricultural research centre in Padua, near Venice, where they work.
+The centre may be moved as part of a country-wide reorganisation of agricultural research aimed at improving efficiency.

-Relocation may endanger the live organisms and waste money poured thus far into the project, says the Padua center’s chief researcher Silvia Cappellozza.
+Relocation may endanger the live organisms and waste money poured thus far into the project, says the Padua centre’s chief researcher Silvia Cappellozza.

 “These are the crazy things people do in Italy.
 They say let’s contain public spending and they try to do it like this,” she said, forlornly surveying the racks of fattening worms.